okkyhtf/docker-aurora/README.md

-# aurora-alpine
+# aurora
-Docker image for Aurora Beanstalkd Viewer on Alpine Linux
+Docker image for Aurora Beanstalkd console on Alpine Linux